james-cordeiro/cordeiro-box/README.md

 - http://kvz.io/blog/2009/12/15/run-nodejs-as-a-service-on-ubuntu-karmic/
 - http://howtonode.org/deploying-node-upstart-monit

 If the box you are 'vagrant up'-ing is/has a node app installed then it likely has a set-up for the upstart already installed too.
-It is liekly to called with the same name as the vagrant box name.
+It is likely to be called with the same name as the vagrant box name.
 More upstarts can be added of course (or deleted).

 An example command for upstart would be: